awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

 + If rows are selected, then choose **Copy rows** to copy the selected rows to the clipboard\.
 + If rows are selected, then choose **Copy rows with headers** to copy the selected rows with column headers to the clipboard\.

-You can also use the shortcut Ctrl\+C on Windows or Cmd\+C on MacOS to copy data from the current results page to the clipboard\.
+You can also use the shortcut Ctrl\+C on Windows or Cmd\+C on macOS to copy data from the current results page to the clipboard\.
 If no rows are selected, then the cell with focus is copied to the clipboard\.
 If rows are selected, then the selected rows are copied to the clipboard\.

 To add a new query tab, choose the ![\[New query tab\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/add-plus.png) icon, then **Editor**, which appears in the row with the query tabs\.
 The query tab is either using an `Isolated session` or not\.
 With an isolated session, the results of a SQL command, such as creating a temporary table in one editor tab, are not visible in another editor tab\.
 When you open an editor tab in query editor v2, the default is an isolated session\.